 - a.
 Trust: leaders are trustworthy and reliable We hold trust on behalf of children and should be beyond reproach.
-We are honest about our motivations. - b.
-Wisdom: leaders use experience, knowledge and insight We demonstrate moderation and self-awareness.
+We are honest about our motivations. - Wisdom: leaders use experience, knowledge and insight We demonstrate moderation and self-awareness.
 We act calmly and rationally.
 We serve our schools and colleges with propriety and good sense. - c.
-Kindness: leaders demonstrate respect, generosity of spirit, understanding and good temper

-We give difficult messages humanely where conflict is unavoidable.

-- d.
-Justice: leaders are fair and work for the good of all children We seek to enable all young people to lead useful, happy and fulfilling lives. - e.
-Service: leaders are conscientious and dutiful We demonstrate humility and self-control, supporting the structures, conventions and rules which safeguard quality.
+Kindness: leaders demonstrate respect, generosity of spirit, understanding and good temper - We give difficult messages humanely where conflict is unavoidable. - d.
+Justice: leaders are fair and work for the good of all childrenWe seek to enable all young people to lead useful, happy and fulfilling lives. - e.
+Service: leaders are conscientious and dutifulWe demonstrate humility and self-control, supporting the structures, conventions and rules which safeguard quality.
 Our actions protect high-quality education. - f.
-Courage: leaders work courageously in the best interests of children and young people g.
-Optimism: leaders are positive and encouraging Despite difficulties and pressures, we are developing excellent education to change the world for the better.
+Courage: leaders work courageously in the best interests of children and young people - We protect their safety and their right to a broad, effective and creative education.
+We hold one another to account courageously. - g.
+Optimism: leaders are positive and encouragingDespite difficulties and pressures, we are developing excellent education to change the world for the better.